Page

 member of the INFORMS Simulation Society (ISIM).

-I also serve as the Technical Advisor for Operations Research and
+I also served as the Technical Advisor for Operations Research and

 Modeling to the International Psychopharmacology Algorithm Project (IPAP).